 Several evaluations have been undertaken to analyze the real world effectiveness of PMTCT programs in resource-limited settings.
 These have revealed substantial challenges to providing optimal PMTCT services.
 In a review of PMTCT programs in 21 resource limited countries sub-Saharan Africa and India that receive President’s Emergency Plan for AIDS Relief (PEPFAR) funding, there was reduced uptake of effective interventions at all points of the PMTCT cascade in a number of resource-limited settings, including Cameroon, Chad, Ethiopia, and Uganda .
 This resulted in suboptimal antiretroviral delivery: less than half of HIV-infected mothers and less than one-third of HIV-exposed infants received appropriate antiretroviral interventions.
 Similarly, the PEARL study evaluated the uptake of PMTCT services in selected community facilities in South Africa, Cameroon, Zambia, and Cote d’Ivoire .
 It also included measurement of nevirapine in cord blood.
 Overall, there were major gaps in all points in the cascade in the delivery of PMTCT services, including failure to test some women and failure to provide antiretroviral interventions, including single dose nevirapine, to mothers or infants.
 Only 50 percent of mother-infant pairs received both infant and maternal prophylaxis.
 In addition, a substantial portion of women were lost to follow-up antenatally or failed to come to health centers for delivery.

 In contrast, South Africa has established a program to evaluate the effectiveness of their national PMTCT strategies.
-In a facility-based survey of 580 health care facilities in nine provinces, 10,475 caregiver-infant pairs were enrolled at the 4 to 8 week infant immunization visit between August 2011 and March 2012.
-Among the infants, 32.3 percent were exposed to HIV and the national MTCT rate at 4 to 8 weeks was 2.7 percent [78,79].
+In a facility-based survey of 580 health care facilities in nine provinces conducted from August 2011 to March 2012 and again from October 2012 to May 2013, 10,106 and 9120 caregiver-infant pairs, respectively, were enrolled at the four- to eight-week infant immunization visit .
+Among the infants, 32.3 percent were exposed to HIV in 2011 to 2012 and 33.1 percent in 2012 to 2013.
+The national MTCT rate at four to eight weeks was 2.7 percent in 2011 to 2012 and 2.6 percent in 2012 to 2013.
+HIV-infected women who received antiretroviral drugs had significantly lower early MTCT than those who did not receive antiretroviral drugs (2.0 versus 10.2 percent, respectively).

 Maternal testing issues — Identification of infected pregnant women is critical to control of perinatal transmission.
 The use of routine or "opt-out" HIV rapid testing strategy has proven highly effective when implemented.
 This approach informs all pregnant women that they will be tested for HIV unless they specifically decline.
 The opt-out approach has consistently resulted in >95 percent uptake of rapid same day HIV antibody testing across a variety of international settings .